janwilmake/forgithub/README.md

 # Why?

-Easy.
-That's why

 [![](thumb.png)](https://github.com/janwilmake/forgithub/raw/refs/heads/main/demo.mov)

-Because URL UX is fantastic.
+URL UX makes tools highly accessible.
+Since a lot of what devs do evolves around repos, I figured that's a good one to focus on.
 'Repo to Anything' is the dream!

 ![](urlux.png)